intel/FPGA-Devcloud/main/Devcloud_Access_Instructions/README.md

 3. Install the **socat package**.
 This will take approximately 9 minutes to install.

-### 4.2  Preparing Configuration file
+### 4.2  Preparing Configuration file for Intel firewall users

-1. Append these additional entries into your config file:
+1. Replace additional entries into your config file:

 ```
 Host colfax-intel-proxy